 Gravy.
 It basically goes on top of everything.
-And, as employers know over the past several months, so do COVID-19 laws.
+And, as employers saw recently, so does a federal labor law poster update.

-With all the employment law matters HR and compliance pros already handle, the pandemic added another layer of complexity regarding requirements for employers.
+With all the employment law matters HR and compliance pros already handle this time of year, the new EEOC poster added another layer of complexity regarding requirements for employers.